dhutsj/terraform-practice/aws_modern_app/README.md

 #### Introduction
 -----
-I get the inspiration by F5 Nginx's MARA project [link](https://github.com/nginxinc/kic-reference-architectures).
+I get the inspiration by F5 Nginx's [MARA project](https://github.com/nginxinc/kic-reference-architectures).
 In this project, there are some points very make sense.

 A modern app should be driven by at least four characteristics: scalability, portability, resiliency, and agility.